Indigenous children aged 0–4 died in the 5-year period 2015–2019. Most of these deaths (85%) were infants aged under 1

 Another study identified that involving Indigenous women in decisions about their health care were a feature of quality care.
 It was noted that Aboriginal Community Controlled Health Services were better placed than mainstream services to be able to address these barriers through delivering care that meets Indigenous women’s social, practical and health care needs, and by having strong links with the community (Hunt 2006).

-However, several factors impeded providers’ interaction with Indigenous women, including cultural gaps, communication difficulties, a lack of time in appointments, lack of continuity of care, prescriptive protocols and provider concerns about Indigenous women making decisions not in line with health recommendations (Hunt 2006).
+However, across a range of health care settings, several factors impeded providers’ interaction with Indigenous women.
+This includes cultural gaps, communication difficulties, a lack of time in appointments, lack of continuity of care, prescriptive protocols and provider concerns about Indigenous women making decisions not in line with health recommendations (Hunt 2006).

-A review of the New Directions program found that New Direction’s organisations saw improvements in seven out of eight maternal and child health measures, compared with four out of eight measures for non-New Direction organisations.
+A review of the New Directions program found that New Direction’s organisations saw improvements in 7 out of 8 maternal and child health measures, compared with 4 out of 8 measures for non-New Direction organisations.
 Areas of improvements include the proportion of first antenatal visits before 13 weeks of pregnancy, birthweight recorded, child health assessment, adult health assessment, child immunisations at age 1 recorded, immunisations at age 2 recorded and immunisations at age 3 recorded.
 The only measures that did not improve were for the proportion of babies recording normal birthweights (AIHW 2014b).

 A study in New South Wales found that Indigenous children are almost twice as likely to die as non-Indigenous children in tertiary children’s hospital networks.
 The higher number of deaths in Indigenous children are most commonly from outer regional and remote areas, and for children aged under 2 years with perinatal or circulatory conditions (Singer et al. 2019).